 Stephen’s involvement in PKI industry development and professional associations includes:

-- current member of the Gatekeeper PKI Policy Committee
+- member of the AU Gatekeeper PKI Policy Committee for its whole history

 - past chair of the OASIS PKI Adoption Technical Committee